govindkumit/ecommerce-end-to-end-qa/README.md

 Defect retesting
 Defect closure validation

-This demonstrates a structured defect lifecycle rather than simply identifying test failures.
+The objective is to demonstrate a structured defect lifecycle rather than simply recording test failures.

 🔄 Regression Testing

-Regression testing is planned to validate that changes and fixes do not adversely affect existing functionality.
+Regression testing is planned around the impact of changes and previously identified risks.

-Regression considerations include:
+The regression approach considers:

 Impacted functionality
 Related business workflows